 Captain Pete is the owner and operator of San Juan Excursions.
 He was born and raised in Washington and has worked on boats since the young age of 14 when he began working on his father’s fishing boat during the summer months in Alaska.
 After he graduated from college, Pete began working as a kayak guide running multi-day tours from San Juan Island.
 His love of the Salish Sea combined with his love of being on the water prompted him to obtain his captains license.
 “I have always loved being on boats and working on the water and I make it my goal to provide our guests with a safe, informative and fun tour each day.” - Pete.
 Pete and his wife, Erin, enjoy working with our guest and are happy to assist you with any questions or needs you may have.

 “Having grown up on San Juan Island, I have always appreciated the beauty and wildlife of this area and feel extremely fortunate to be able to live and work here.”
 Erin loves her job working on the boat as a Naturalist and is a member of Salish Sea Association of Marine Naturalist (S.S.A.M.N), but her main passion is working in the office and working directly with the public.
 She took the Marine Naturalist course many years ago and spent 5 years working as an Office Manager for a local Eco-Tour company.
 She enjoys helping guests plan their day trips to Friday Harbor or week-long vacation to the San Juan Islands and Washington State.
 She believes it is important that people feel comfortable, knowledgeable and excited about what they are spending their time and money on.
-“Not only do I want our guest to learn about our local wildlife, eco-systems and extremely important waterways, but I want them to feel secure in their choices made and know they have picked not only a wonderful location to vacation but a responsible company to go whale watch and wildlife viewing with.” – Erin
+“Not only do I want our guests to learn about our local wildlife, eco-systems and extremely important waterways, but I want them to feel secure in their choices made and know they have picked not only a wonderful location to vacation but a responsible company to go whale watch and wildlife viewing with.” – Erin

 This will be Debbi’s 13th season with San Juan Excursions.
 “I moved here in 1997 to be around and work with the whales.
 I’ve always had a passion for whales and other wildlife, so I feel fortunate to get to share the beauty and awe of these animals and be in such a gorgeous setting as the San Juan Islands.”
 Debbi attended the University Of Miami graduating with a degree in Marine Biology and continued in Education for her Masters Degree.
 She interned at the Miami Seaquarium, where she worked with “Lolita” an Orca from our local L Pod, Southern Resident Orcas.
 She would like to see her [Lolita] brought home one day.
 Debbi spent time working on cruise ships as the Shore Excursions Manager and this is where she met her husband Brad.
 They have two young boys and enjoy raising them on San Juan Island.